Christine Theiss: Personal life

 In 1984, Theiss moved with her parents from East Germany to Bayreuth, where she attended elementary school and high school.
 She then, worked as a medical assistant in the parental practice in Bayreuth.
-From 2001 to 2007, Theiss studied medicine at the Ludwig-Maximilians University in Munich.
+From 2001 to 2007, Theiss studied medicine at LMU Munich.
 In November 2007, she completed the study with the state examination.
 In December 2008, she received her doctorate in medicine (Dr. med.).

 Since March 2012, Theiss is a host for the German version of The Biggest Loser Germany on Sat.1.
 From 2005 to 2012, she was elected as "Munich's Sportwoman of the Year" by the readers of the evening newspaper Abendzeitung.

 Since 2005, Theiss is married to cardiologist Hans Theiss and lives in the Munich district of Schwabing.
 In 2016, she gave birth to her first child a daughter.

 Career

 From 1988 to 2000, Theiss learned semi-contact kickboxing in the Karate Dojo Aleksandar eV in Bayreuth.
 In 1998, she became the German Champion.
 In 2003, she switched to full-contact kickboxing at the Kampfsportzentrum Steko in Munich.
 She successively became German champion, European silver medalist, World runner-up and 2005 Amateur World Champion (WKA).

 Since early 2006, Theiss fights as a professional kickboxer.
 She is trained by the former kickboxing world champions Mladen Steko and Pavlica Steko.
 Mladen Steko is also her manager.
 Having won 22 world championship fights, Theiss is considered to be one of the most successful professional kickboxers of all times and a celebrity in Germany.

 Since January 2011, she has an exclusive contract for the television broadcasts of her bouts with Sat.1 (Steko's Fight Night).
 On 7 December 2012, she fought for the first time according to the rules of the ISKA and WKU, winning the world championship title winning the world championship title in the weight class of 62.5 kg.
 On 22 February 2013, she defeated Cathy Le-Mée, the WKA and WKU world champion in the weight class of 65 kg per KO in the fifth round.

 On 18 April 2013, she announced that she would end her career at the end of 2013.
 She lost her fight against Russian kickboxer Olga Stavrova on 7 June 2013, in Munich after ten rounds by split decision.
 After the fight, she announced her desire to fight a revanche against Olga Stavrova.
 She won that rematch and regained the title on 13 December 2013, by defeating her in a closely contested 10-round decision.
 It was announced to be her last fight.